-Unlike the situation presented in the "Connecting Nodes with the Connection Editor" section earlier in this chapter, the rotation and translation of the gunBarrels object are not locked to the rotation and translation of the housing node; rather, as a child, its rotation, translation, scale, and visibility are all relative to that of its parent.
+Unlike the situation presented in the "Connecting Nodes with the Node Editor" section earlier in this chapter, the rotation and translation of the gunBarrels object are not locked to the rotation and translation of the housing node; rather, as a child, its rotation, translation, scale, and visibility are all relative to that of its parent.

 - 10. Select the gunBarrels node, and try rotating and translating the object; then rotate and translate the housing node.
 You'll see the gun barrels maintain their position relative to the housing node.
-You could create an animation in which the gun barrels rotate on their own z-axis to spin around while firing, while the housing node is animated, rotating on all three axes in order to aim. - 11.
-Hit Undo a few times (hot key = Ctrl+z) until both the housing and gunBarrel objects are back to their original positions. - 12.
+You could create an animation in which the gun barrels rotate on their own z-axis to spin around while firing, at the same time the housing node is animated, rotating on all three axes in order to aim. - 11.
+Press Undo a few times (hot key = Ctrl/Cmd+z) until both the housing and gunBarrels objects are back to their original positions. - 12.
 In the Outliner, select the housing node, and MMB-drag it on top of the mount node.
-This is a way to quickly parent objects in the Outliner. - 13.
-Click the plus signs next to the mount and housing nodes in the Outliner to expand the hierarchy.
+This is a way to parent objects quickly in the Outliner.

+FIGURE 1.11 When the gunBarrels node is made a child of the housing object, it inherits changes made to the housing object's transform node.
+13. Click the plus signs next to the mount and housing nodes in the Outliner to expand the hierarchy.
 The lines indicate the organization of the hierarchy; the gunBarrels node is parented to the housing node, which is parented to the mount node.